FIXING COLORADO’S TIP OFFSET TO KEEP RESTAURANTS OPEN AND ALL WORKERS EARNING GREAT PAY

 WHAT DOES THIS MEAN FOR RESTAURANT WORKERS?

-This bill will NOT decrease the non-tipped minimum wage in any part of Colorado.
+This amended bill will NOT decrease wages in any part of Colorado.